How to Build a Cooking or Recipe app?

 - Or you can share special holiday recipes during the week before the holiday itself.

 - It’s also a good idea to post a “recipe of the day” in different categories (like dessert, healthy, kid-friendly, and so on).

 To improve the UX, you can also build a cooking app with video guides.
 It’s been proven that people are more receptive to visual information so take advantage of it!

 Moreover, this feature may be extremely helpful to people who aren’t proficient cooks.
-Actually, for some of them the presence of video guides in the app may be one of the decisive factors.
+Actually, for some of them, the presence of video guides in the app may be one of the most important factors.

 # 3: Shopping List

-This will encourage people to use the application more frequently (not only when they’re preparing food but also during shopping).
+This will encourage people to use the application even more frequently (not only when they’re preparing food but also while shopping).

 Tip: don’t forget to develop a special button that allows adding all the ingredients from the current recipe to the shopping list.

 # 4: Grocery Store Locator (+ Price Comparison)